IntellectualSites/Arkitektonika/README.md

-# arkitektonica
+# Arkitektonika
-Arkitektonica is a REST repository for NBT data.
+Arkitektonika is a REST repository for NBT data.
 It accepts uploads of valid NBT data and stores them in a local folder while accounting for its metadata in a local sqlite database.
 Optionally, uploaded files can be expired based on the configurable age by running the prune script.
 Files can always be deleted via their deletion key.

 **exemplary instance only**: https://ark.jacobandersen.dev